Written by Jonathan Munson, Executive Director

 Let’s take it one step further.

-Some of us are participating in sinful behavior the Bible specifically prohibits.
+Some of us are participating in sinful behavior that the Bible specifically prohibits.
 We’re not naïve; we know what the Bible says about the topic.
 There’s no denying it.
 What we’re doing is wrong and “grieves His Spirit” within us (Ephesians 4:30).

 What good is our Bible knowledge if it never actually trickles down to influence our actions?
 What good is it if we know the guidelines of the Bible but choose to ignore them?